What’s A Khipu?

 1. These knots were used purely for numerical purposes.

 3. The quipu was not used for counting or calculating but for record keeping.
-The mode of tying the knots was not adapted to counting, and there was no need of its use for such a purpose, as the Quichua language contained a complete and adequate system of numeration.
+The mode of tying the knots was not adapted to counting, and there was no need of its use for such a purpose, as the Quechua language contained a complete and adequate system of numeration.

 4. Other specimens examined contain the same types of knots there being but ten variations in all, two forms for the single knot and eight long knots.
 These eight differ from each other and from the single knot only in the number of turns taken in tying.
 There is nothing about any specimen examined to give the slightest suggesion that it was used for any other than numerical purposes.